jamesob/mempool.work/README.md

 The mempool should be designed in such a way that it is maximally useful for miners when choosing transactions to include in blocks.
-If it is not, miners' mempool implementations will differ from regular nodes (to be revenue maximizing) and bitcoind users will not have an accurate impression of miner mempool contents, impairing their ability to estimate market feerates and get transactions confirmed.
+If it is not, miners' mempool implementations will at some point likely differ from non-mining nodes (to be revenue maximizing) and bitcoind users will not have an accurate impression of miner mempool contents, impairing their ability to estimate market feerates and get transactions confirmed.

-Note that in the limit, miner mempool design will likely diverge from "regular" nodes because of the computationally complexity of optimally knapsack-solving for the most profitable block (NP-hard).
+Note that in the limit, miner mempool design will likely diverge from non-mining nodes because of the computationally complexity of optimally knapsack-solving for the most profitable block (NP-hard).
 This divergence likely won't happen until miner revenue from fees surpasses revenue from the block subsidy.